open/close all folders

-- The Napoleon: He's about 5'10", so he's not exactly pint-sized, but almost everyone he meets is much taller than him, and he does have the attitude to match his comparative stature.
+- The Napoleon: He's just over 5'5'' and a half and is hot-tempered to boot.
 To put into perspective, Lee Van Cleef is 6'2" and Clint Eastwood is 6'4".

 - Never Learned to Read:Tuco (reading a note Angel Eyes has left for Blondie and him): "See you soon, id-id-idi..."Blondie: "'Idiots.'
 It's for you."

 - "Un-k... un-k... there's no name on it!"

 - Nice Hat: For a good portion of the movie, although he loses it following the episode in the second Union camp.
 He also has a very impressive sombrero earlier which he ditches for his Bill Carson disguise.

 - Nice, Mean, and In-Between: The Inbetween.
 Obviously, one is "The Good", the other is "The Bad", so "The Ugly" is inbetween by default.
 He is by far the most human character in the whole movie, made likable by how funny and childish he is and caught between the other two outlaws, who act like forces of nature rather than people.

 - No-Holds-Barred Beatdown: Receives an extremely painful one from Wallace.
 He gets his revenge after springing from the POW train and breaking Wallace's neck, after which Tuco proceeds to savagely beat his head with a rock.

 - Not Good with Rejection: Does not take Blondie severing their partnership well.